gitrdm/yaep/python/README.md

 - **Examples**: None.

 ### `yaep_set_one_parse_flag(struct grammar *g, int flag) -> int`
+- **Purpose**: Controls whether to build only one parse tree or all possible trees for ambiguous grammars.
+Set to 1 for single tree (faster, less memory), 0 for all trees.
+For unambiguous grammars, this has no effect.
+Used to handle ambiguity in grammars.
 - **Status**: Wrapped as `Grammar.set_one_parse_flag()` (high-level) and `_cffi.set_one_parse_flag()` (low-level).
 - **Roundtrip**: Takes/returns int; Python int <-> C int.
 - **Memory Safety**: No issues; sets state.